 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 4 to the consolidated financial statements, the Company has suffered recurring losses from operations, has a working capital deficiency, and has an accumulated deficit that raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 4 to the consolidated financial statements, the Company has suffered recurring losses from operations, and has an accumulated deficit.
+In addition, the COVID-19 pandemic could have a material adverse impact on the Company's results of operations, cash flows and liquidity.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 4.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.